ridash2005/AutoPlace/README.md

 ## Overview

 This project implements a comprehensive VLSI placement flow, including global placement, legalization, and refinement algorithms to optimize cell locations on a chip.
-The goals are to minimize total wirelength, reduce congestion, and respect density and blockage constraints essential for high-quality physical design.
+The goals are to minimize total wirelength, reduce congestion, and respect density and blockage constraints.

 ---